byterubpay/byterub-site/_posts/2018-10-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-22.md

 **\<sarang>** Anyway, let's move on for now
 **\<sarang>** Any other quick news suraeNoether ?
 **\<sarang>** (10 min officially remain)
-**\<suraeNoether>** the second thing i wanted to talk to everyone about is the monero konferenco. in order to move forward in the funding process, please leave ANY COMMENT, positive, negative, or neutral, in this thread: https://forum.getmonero.org/6/ideas/90909/surae-noether-first-denver-monero-konferenco-spring-2019
+**\<suraeNoether>** the second thing i wanted to talk to everyone about is the byterub konferenco. in order to move forward in the funding process, please leave ANY COMMENT, positive, negative, or neutral, in this thread: https://forum.getbyterub.org/6/ideas/90909/surae-noether-first-denver-byterub-konferenco-spring-2019
 **\<suraeNoether>** Please keep in mind that things like booking the event  or inviting speakers... these are unlikely to happen before funding begins, and the longer we wait, the less likely it is we can get all the things we want to get
 **\<sarang>** ^
 **\<sarang>** There's been informal speaking interest from some top-quality folks